aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-pattern-effects/_index.md

 ## Frequently Asked Questions

 **Q: Can I use Aspose.PSD for Java with other Java image processing libraries?**
-A: Aspose.PSD for Java works independently, but you can combine it with libraries like ImageIO or TwelveMonkeys for additional formats.
+A: Aspose.PSD for Java works independently, but you can combine it with libraries like ImageIO or TwelveMonkeys for additional format support.

 **Q: Where can I find detailed documentation for Aspose.PSD for Java?**
 A: Refer to the [Aspose.PSD for Java documentation](https://reference.aspose.com/psd/java/) for a complete API reference.